selsa-inube/bootcamps/content/html-css/a3-press-release.md

 # A3: Press Release

-Create the HTML Document linked to a Stylesheet file to look like the following press release from Apple:
+Create a HTML Document linked to a Stylesheet file to look like the following press release from Apple:

 [Apple's "Ted Lasso" wins back-to-back Emmy Awards for Outstanding Comedy Series](https://www.apple.com/newsroom/2022/09/apples-ted-lasso-wins-back-to-back-emmy-awards-for-outstanding-comedy-series/)